 This slightly tart and foamy drink is the national drink of Peru, and very popular in Chile as well.
 If you’ve ever traveled to either of those places, you may well have come back with a serious pisco sour affinity.
-Now, get ready to give this simple drink a whirl at home!
+Now, get ready to give this simple cocktail a whirl at home!

 What is Pisco?